edgedb/edgedb/docs/stdlib/json.rst

 .. eql:operator:: jsonplus: json ++ json -> json

-    Concatenates given types of :eql:type:`json` and :eql:type:`Object` into one.
+    Concatenates two :eql:type:`json` arrays, objects, or string values into one.

-    This results in a reference of both array's elements conjoined together.
+    The result is a new :eql:type:`json` value containing the elements of both concatenated values.
+If concatenated objects have identical keys, the value of the second one will be used.

-    If there are mutual keys in the given :eql:type:`json`, the value of the second one will be used instead:
+    Examples:

     .. code-block:: edgeql-repl